 However, the metallic tap water smell could also be an indication of lead.
 Older pipes made before 1986 contain lead, which may leach into the water as the metal corrodes.
 This is a safety hazard and requires immediate attention from a plumber.

 Our special offers include heater and water softener cleaning and flushing.
-This may remove the cause of some smells.
+This may remove the cause of unpleasant smells.
 In any case, if smells accompany the tap water, give Plumbing & Heating Specialist a call.
-Odors in water aren’t always dangerous, but you need to confirm the source.
+Contact us today to schedule a consultation.

 Serving Customers in Snohomish, King & Pierce Counties, including Lynnwood, Mukilteo, Edmonds, Mill Creek, Bothell, Snohomish, Shoreline, Brier, Mountlake Terrace, Maltby, Lake Forest Park, Everett, Marysville, Lake Stevens & Woodway